GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

     SELECT count(*) FROM `hackfast.retail.ORDERS`;
     ```

-    **NOTE:** With the backfill completed, both statements return the number `520217`.
+    > **Note** With the backfill completed, both statements return the number `520217`.
 Please wait until the backfill is done before closing this challenge.

 ### Success Criteria